-Last fall, WSA announced the new Agricultural Water Management Strategy and regulations governing agricultural drainage.
+In 2015, WSA announced the new Agricultural Water Management Strategy and regulations governing agricultural drainage.
 The strategy focuses on responsible drainage by allowing agricultural drainage as long as the impacts (including downstream flooding) can be mitigated.
 The new regulatory approach seeks to bring all drainage works into compliance over the next number of years, starting with the highest risk areas.
 The Quill Lakes Basin is one of the highest risk areas in the province because of the flooding impacts to farmland and infrastructure.

 New Drainage Regulations